schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Sprung Witchcraft

-A food science technician wraps a unsuccessful denomination at a inform walkway.
+A food science technician wraps an unsuccessful denomination at an inform walkway.

 ## Speculation